 Everyone knows the Met Museum!
 It has an "unfinished" architectural façade by Richard Morris Hunt.
 Notice the four unfinished piles of unsculpted "blocks" atop the pillars of the main entrance.
 Like many things in NYC, money was diverted, and the planners didn't care to resume to finish it.
 That's what visitors see at the "grandest museum" in America's richest city.

-More tourists and NYers sweep through the doors than any other museum in the city.
+Until 2008, the museum’s director of 31 years was a French marquis named Philippe de Montebello.
+More tourists and New Yorkers sweep through the doors than any other museum in the city.
 The hot dog vendors by its curb pay the highest fees in the entire city to operate there.
 The basement's fashion exhibits--initiated by "Vogue" matriarch Diana Vreeland and now enhanced by the magazine's editor-in-chief Anna Wintour--are famous.
 Its former plummy-voiced/spiffy Director, Philippe de Montebello is equally renowned.
 Fund-raisers and society balls held there accumulate the elite of the world.
 Not to mention its extensive curated collections!
 Lewis and I look forward to the new exhibits, each season, and we've enjoyed some of their lectures.

 But, we've also savored their array of eateries.
 On each level.
 You might not think of going to a museum for a meal… but we do.
 For flâneurs like ourselves, they're great!